Skip to main content

 Very, very interesting and so relevant with what's happening right now, across the pond.
 I really appreciate you having this discussion with us.
 I think there's so much that people can take away from this and use and think about and really kind of analyze right what these organizations are saying how they're saying it and who's saying it's, I really appreciate it.
 Thank you so much.
 Absolutely where you go, thanks for having regal.
 Things You Didn't Know You didn't know is a production of the College of Liberal Arts at Auburn University.
 To learn more about our faculty's life changing research, visit cla.auburn.edu

-Tags: Faculty Research Community and Outreach Communication and Journalism
+Tags: Faculty Research Community, Outreach and Engagement Communication and Journalism

 Media Contact